Learning Ukulele with Curt

 - Intermediate: The Major, Natural Minor, Mixolydian, and Dorian scale.
 The rest of the Six Essential Scales .
 You're starting to explore arpeggios and intervals.

 - Advanced: The Seven Modes , Altered Mixolydian scales, Whole Tone and Diminished scale, Exploring Improvisation Using Tetrachords .
-Basically, what every else you need to know for your style of music.
-Your essential scale, arpeggios, intervals, and sequences.
+Basically, everything else you need to know for your style of music.
+Your essential scales, arpeggios, intervals, and sequences.

 As you can see, it's tough to create a general appraisal of a ukulele player without actually knowing that particular player, their experience, goals, and technical abilities.
 An experienced teacher can help out.
 It's often hard to evaluate yourself, identifying where you are in your development.
 An outside set of ears and eyes can help determine the right course of development, depending on your goals.